 Avoid eating at Taco Bell.
 I wrote an entire article dedicated to why you shouldn’t eat gluten free at Taco Bell.
 Read it and heed my warning.

 Use Your Nima Sensor

-In addition to discussing your needs for a safe, gluten-free meal with your server, you can also protect yourself from cross contamination by testing your food with a Nima Sensor.
-All you have to do is put a pea-sized portion of your food in the Nima Sensor test capsule, and in about three minutes Nima will tell you if the meal is safe to eat.
+In addition to discussing your needs for a safe, gluten-free meal with your server, you can also protect yourself from cross contamination by testing your food with a Nima Sensor, which is a portable gluten detecting device that is highly accurate at detecting gluten in your food.

 To use your Nima Sensor, simply put a pea-sized portion of your food in the single use test capsule, insert the capsule in the Sensor, and in about 1-2 minutes, the Nima Sensor will tell you if the meal contains gluten or is gluten free.